SlimGee/genius/README.md

 # genius

-A pyhton script that writes an essay for a given question
+A Python script that writes an essay for a given question

 ## usage
 The only way to use this script as of now is via the CLI